 Whilst container deposit schemes have proved to be successful in a number of other countries, modern trials in Scotland are suggesting that DRS (Deposit Return Systems) are not the right approach.

 The schemes are labelled as “undermining kerbside collection”.
 It’s feared that DRS would divert the most identifiable, easily sorted and valuable materials away from the already established and effective kerbside collection by local authorities.
 This could essentially cause local authorities to lose this value, whilst still incurring the cost of collection, labour and transport.

-Establishing form of a system, this late in the game, arguably does more harm than good.
+Establishing a form of a system, this late in the game arguably does more harm than good.
 The costs associated with implementing a DRS infrastructure are large, with very little sign of a return.
-The system works so efficiently for countries such as Norway and Germany, because they were implemented long before recycling became a hot topic and a cause for concern.
+The system works so efficiently for countries such as Norway and Germany because they were implemented long before recycling became a hot topic and a cause for concern.
 Norway’s DRS scheme began in the 50s and has evolved, grown and improved as time has passed.
 Entire generations have been brought up knowing nothing but the fact that recycling is good, even if only in a financial way.

 It would be incredibly expensive and not necessarily beneficial for Norway to begin recycling its bottles by the kerbside; the UK is in a similar situation with Deposit Return Systems.

 4 Tips for Protecting Your Flower Beds from Frost

 Ice, snow, frost and general cold weather can create a multitude of issues within your garden.
 In many cases, the plants and flowers that you worked so hard to upkeep in the summer will die during the winter.
 Here are 4 easy tips on how you can try and prevent frost damage to your flower beds: […]